-In 1978, the Coalition of Women’s Agencies and Women Against Rape united as the Southern Arizona Center Against Sexual Assault.
+In 1978, the Coalition of Women’s Agencies and Women Against Rape united as the Tucson Rape Crisis Center.
+Due to the expansion of services throughout Southern Arizona, the name was changed in 1991 to the Southern Arizona Center Against Sexual Assault.
 Over the years, the 24/7 crisis hotline, offering services in both English and Spanish, has remained a core service.
 Other valuable programs have been added, including professional mental health services, medical forensic examinations and evidence collection, and community education.

 Today SACASA is the largest provider of sexual assault services in the state of Arizona and the only organization in the state that provides the full continuum of sexual assault services.
 SACASA works in partnership with numerous other service providers (e.g., law enforcement and prosecution, hospitals, educational entities) to promote justice for victims and survivors and to promote healing from the trauma of sexual assault.

 On April 1, 2015, SACASA became a program of CODAC Health, Recovery & Wellness, Inc., a 501(c)(3) not-for-profit organization.